Rayerd/dfl/README.md

 ![screen shot](./examples/toggleswitch/image/screenshot.png "screen shot")

-- Module "dfl.toastnotifier" is now comming.
+- Module "dfl.toastnotifier" is now comming (with example).
-	- ToastNotifier (with example)
+	- ToastNotifier
-	- ToastNotifierLegacy (with example)
+	- ToastNotifierLegacy

 ![screen shot](./examples/toastnotifier/image/screenshot.png "screen shot")

-- Removed dependency on undeaD library.
-- Windows OMF support has been removed (for DMD v2.109.0).
 - Registered DFL to DUB.
-- Supported multiple screens.
-- Module "dfl.chart" is now comming.
+- Module "dfl.chart" is now comming (with example).
-	- TableRenderer (with example)
+	- TableRenderer
-	- LineGraphRenderer (with example)
+	- LineGraphRenderer
-	- TimeChartRenderer (with example)
+	- TimeChartRenderer
-- Module "dfl.printing" is now comming.
+- Module "dfl.printing" is now comming (with example).
 	- PrintDialog
 	- PrintSetupDialog
 	- PrintPreviewDialog
-- Remove dflexe.
-- Remove GTK-based DFL.
 - Remove some bundled libraries such as user32_dfl.lib etc...
 (From now on, use dmd-bundled libraries such as the MinGW platform library and so on.)

 ## Screen shots